sameerakraj/Notes_Rep/CS50 Fall 2021/Week 2/Week2_Lec_Notes.md

 None of our programs that we have written take command-line arguments.

-Command-line arguments are words after the command in your terminal window.
+Command-line arguments are words after the program name in your terminal window.

     #include <stdio.h>